 The railroad entered Marshfield at Damon’s Point, traveled down today’s Damon’s Point Road (Marshfield Hills Station), and then along today’s Summer Street and Station Street (Seaview Station).
 It continued along the eastern base of Carolina Hill, across Ferry Street (Center Marshfield Station), and eventually across the South River near today’s downtown area (Marshfield Station).
 Continuing south, it crossed the Green Harbor River on Webster Street and passed into Duxbury just after the Webster Place Station.
 Much, but not all, of the railroad bed has been converted to trail.

-The Rail Trail/Bridle Trail is part of a longer-term plan for the Town of Marshfield — connecting all of the green spaces along the South River in the downtown area to create a South River Greenway.
-This would pull together Veterans Memorial Park, South River Park, Pratt Farm, the Keville Footbridge, Dandelion Park and the Rail Trail/Bridle Trail.
+The Bridle Path & Rail Trail is part of a longer-term plan for the Town of Marshfield — connecting all of the green spaces along the South River in the downtown area to create a South River Greenway.
+This would pull together Veterans Memorial Park, South River Park, Pratt Farm, the Keville Footbridge, Dandelion Park and the Bridle Path & Rail Trail.

 The newly-extended trail begins at Station Street, just south of Summer Street, for a relatively short distance to Pinehurst Road.

-Much of the Bridle Trail is wide and evenly graded and finished with stone dust.
+Much of the Bridle Path is wide and evenly graded and finished with stone dust.
 It runs along the former railroad bed and is predominantly flat, bordered primarily by woods.
 Some sections are yet to be upgraded; here and there you need to watch your step.
 But for the most part it’s an easy, quiet trail through the heart of Marshfield.
-Informational kiosks are under development.
+Informational kiosks were installed 2023.